How do I get to Winter Park Resort?

 You can find your start time for each race on the race information page for each race.
 Please check back often and in the morning at registration as these times can change.
 Remember that your racing age is the age you will be on 12/31/2014.

 You DO NOT need to buy a NORBA license for any of the Epic Singletrack Series Events.
 No special licensing is required.

 What class should I race in?

 If you hold a NORBA license you should race in the same category as you do in NORBA.

 Any racer who is consistently finishing in the top of a class should move up to the next ability class.
 You may change classes during the season but your season points will be taken from only one competition class (where you've had the most races).
 Your points will not be combined.

 Click here for more detailed category descriptions and upgrade rules.

 Can I pre-ride the courses?

 Yes.
 Many competitors come to get some casual and fun riding in on the courses before the race to make sure they know the course.
-Usually, the orange trail marking arrows that direct racers at intersections are in place for each course by Thursday or Friday of the race week to help you along.
+Usually, the orange trail marking arrows that direct racers at intersections are in place for each course by Friday of the race week to help you along.
 Trail maps and descriptions are available in the Competition Center office near the women's restroom in the Balcony House.